hiperwalk/hiperwalk/docs/install/index.rst

    diligently to extend support to other distributions as soon as possible.

-   We are actively developing support for Ubuntu 22.04.
-Our main challenges lie in adapting the plotting features for this distribution.
+   We are developing support for Ubuntu 22.04 with the main challenge being the adaptation of plotting features, which currently work well in Jupyter notebooks.

 .. _docs_install_hiperwalk: